 Latest “knowledge assets” figures from the UK Government reveal a total investment by firms of more than £200bn in patents, designs, trademarks and copyright, representing more than four per cent of Britain’s gross domestic product (GDP).

-Alasdair Hendry, IT consultant Exception’s Head of Transformation and Consulting, says business risk can be reduced:
+Alasdair Hendry, Exception’s Head of Transformation and Consulting, says business risk can be reduced:

 “IPR has become more complex with the introduction of agile software